Skip to content

 Chemical

-Delrin® is exceptionally resistant to organic solvents.
+Delrin is exceptionally resistant to organic solvents.
 Notably, there are nearly no common solvents for Delrin® at temperatures under 160° F. That said, Delrin® would not be ideal for environments involving strong acids, bases, or oxidizing agents.

-Because Delrin® is not subject to damage from fungi, insects, or other pests, it is an excellent choice for many underground uses.
+Because Delrin is not subject to damage from fungi, insects, or other pests, it is an excellent choice for many underground uses.
 It also features superior staining and discoloration resistance at temperatures below 160° F.

 Thermal

-Because Delrin® does not use plasticizing to attain its toughness, it does not suffer from brittleness at low temperatures.
+Because Delrin does not use plasticizing to attain its toughness, it does not suffer from brittleness at low temperatures.
 Its impact resistance at temperatures as low as -40° F is only 20% less than its resistance at room temperature.

-For elevated temperatures, Delrin® retains excellent strength at temperatures as high as 200° F with a tensile strength of 2,000 psi and flexural modulus at 180,000.
-Delrin®’s upper service temperatures are 180° F in open air and 150° F in water and can withstand brief temperature peaks of 250° F.
+For elevated temperatures, Delrin retains excellent strength at temperatures as high as 200° F with a tensile strength of 2,000 psi and flexural modulus at 180,000.
+Delrin’s upper service temperatures are 180° F in open air and 150° F in water and can withstand brief temperature peaks of 250° F.

 Electrical

-Delrin® makes an excellent dielectric choice for materials as it has notably low dissipation factors and dielectric constants over a broad range of temperatures and frequencies.
-In addition, it maintains favorable dielectric properties in high humidity environments while completely submerged in water.
+Delrin makes an excellent dielectric choice for materials as it has notably low dissipation factors and dielectric constants over a broad range of temperatures and frequencies.
+In addition, it maintains favorable dielectric properties in high-humidity environments while completely submerged in water.

 Uses For Delrin® Plastic

-The above-listed properties of Delrin® make it an excellent choice for a variety of applications in industrial, mechanical, automotive, aerospace, energy, food services, healthcare, and consumer industries.
+The above-listed properties of Delrin make it an excellent choice for a variety of applications in industrial, mechanical, automotive, aerospace, energy, food services, healthcare, and consumer industries.
 Overall, it’s a highly flexible material that can meet a surprising number of needs.

-Because Delrin®-made parts work well in moist or wet environments, it’s an excellent choice for products such as pump and valve components.
+Because Delrin-made parts work well in moist or wet environments, it’s an excellent choice for products such as pump and valve components.
 In addition, it can be used for water management controls, faucets, and many kitchen appliances for similar reasons.

-For automotive, mechanical, and industrial purposes, Delrin® can be used to make bearings, bushings, gears, fittings, sliding and guiding parts, rollers, conveyor systems, scraper blades, and various electrical insulator parts.
+For automotive, mechanical, and industrial purposes, Delrin can be used to make bearings, bushings, gears, fittings, sliding and guiding parts, rollers, conveyor systems, scraper blades, and various electrical insulator parts.
 Its high impact resistance is suitable for many aerospace-related pieces, including safety restraint components, door systems, and zip fasteners.

-In medically-related fields, Delrin® is a superbly suitable choice for valves, pumps, inhalers, syringes, pen injectors, diagnostics equipment, wound care, medically-related gas and fluid handling, medical instruments, prosthetics, and implants.
+In medically-related fields, Delrin is a superbly suitable choice for valves, pumps, inhalers, syringes, pen injectors, diagnostics equipment, wound care, medically-related gas and fluid handling, medical instruments, prosthetics, and implants.

-Delrin®’s various properties make it an excellent material for various consumer goods that require strength and durability, such as sports equipment, eyeglasses appliances, and food containers.
+Delrin’s various properties make it an excellent material for various consumer goods that require strength and durability, such as sports equipment, eyeglasses appliances, and food containers.

-Delrin® Plastic at Piedmont Plastics
+Delrin® Available at Piedmont Plastics

-Piedmont Plastics offers Delrin® plastic in both rod and sheet form.
+Piedmont Plastics offers Delrin plastic in both rod and sheet form:

-• Standard-cut sheets come in thicknesses ranging from 1/16 of an inch up to two inches.
+Delrin plastic rods come in diameters ranging from one and one-quarter inches to four inches—with lengths of 1 or 4 inches.
+Standard-cut Delrin sheets come in thicknesses ranging from 1/16 of an inch up to two inches.
 Standard widths are 12 and 24 inches with lengths of 12, 24, and 48 inches.